WDYT32/generate-GUI-for-config/README.md

 `<!--innumerable-->` - here will be included contains of innumerable.html and duplicated according to the format number of times.

 `<!--numerable-->` - same as previous, but for numerable type and not have an HTML file.

-If you need to change the contents of the resource folder, then follow these recommendations:

 For default `innumerable.html`:
 ```html